celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   await chequePaymentTrx.deployed();
 ```

 - After the contract is deployed, we will instantiate deployed contract using `ethers.Contract`.
 This must be used with the `new` keyword since we are constructing a new contract object.
-It expects the `abi` as first argument, and a signer or provider is optional as second argument.
+It expects the `abi` as the first argument and a signer or provider are optional as the second argument.

 ```ts
   const contractInstance = new ethers.Contract(chequePaymentTrx.address, abi, webSocketProvider);